spatialos/UnrealGDK/SpatialGDK/Documentation/content/handover-between-server-workers.md

 float MyServerSideVariable;
 ```

-2. If your property is defined ni a blueprint class, mark the property with a `Handover` tag in the blueprint editor, as shown in the image below.
+2. Alternatively, if your property is defined in a blueprint class, mark the property with a `Handover` tag in the blueprint editor, as shown in the image below.

 1. Mark the Actor as a `SpatialType`.
 See SpatialType doc.